HugoMailfait/fake-news-IA-web-page/README.md

-This repository contains the files for static web pages.
+This repository contains the files for a static web site.

+This web site is available here : https://hugomailfait.github.io/fake-news-IA-web-page/

 The content deals with how artifcial intelligence technologies challenge the explosion of fake news online.

-TITLE:
-Learn - 100% Fully Responsive Free HTML5 Bootstrap Template

-AUTHOR:
-DESIGNED & DEVELOPED by FREEHTML5.co
+The template used has been designed and developed by FREEHTML5.co